SalentoLUG/geek-evening-docker/slides/src/02/part2.md

 application.</div>

 * All containers are defined in a single file named **docker-compose.yml**
-* Usually each container runs a particolar component/service of your application.
+* Usually each container runs a particular component/service of your application.
 * Container links are defined
 * Compose will spin all containers in a single command